meliao/osdc_support/intro.rst

 The OSDC also operates several protected clouds to provide platforms for users to compute over large protected human genomic datasets.
 These include the `Bionimbus Protected Data Cloud <https://bionimbus-pdc.opensciencedatacloud.org>`_ and the `Atwood (or Conte) Cloud <http://www.contechicago.org/conte-cores/core-b>`_.

 ..
-NOTE::   OSDC resources that are not specifically labeled as protected clouds should not be used for analysis or storage of any Protected Health Information (PHI).
+NOTE::   OSDC resources that are not specifically labeled as protected clouds are not designed to be used for the analysis or storage of any Protected Health Information (PHI) or other sensitive data.

 Each cloud has a distributed `Gluster File System <http://www.gluster.org/>`_ where users can store their data and access it from all of their VMs.